hip-satomi/microbeSEG/README.md

 ### Help
 Press F1 to open a short help.

-## Scripting
+## Scripts for Use without Graphical User Interface
-Scripts for inference are available in */src/inference/*.
-The scripts allow using microbeSEG without graphical user interface.
+Inference scripts are available in */src/inference/*.
+The scripts allow using microbeSEG without the graphical user interface.
 One script is for the use with OMERO (project/dataset/file ids need to be stated), the other script is for processing local .tif files (may need adaptation to your image shape).

 ## OMERO
 - OMERO clients overview: [https://docs.openmicroscopy.org/omero/5.6.1/users/clients-overview.html](https://docs.openmicroscopy.org/omero/5.6.1/users/clients-overview.html)